 America was built on exploration.
 Now, more than ever, we need to continue this drive to learn more, to go beyond our comfort zones and experience the unknown.
 As more and more children rely on technology as their primary source of entertainment, we need to ensure that there are ample opportunities for future generations to exercise their freedom.
 The AEP ReCreation Land located in Southeast Ohio provides this opportunity.

 At approximately 60,000 acres, the AEP ReCreation Land boasts 40 miles of horse trails, 10 miles of mountain bike trails, and 28 miles of hiking trails, as well as 380 campsites and over 600 lakes and ponds.
 AEP is looking to sell this recreation haven.
-The state of Ohio has committed to buying approximately 13,000 acres of this land over the next four years and AEP agreed to refrain from selling 75% of the land to private interests during that same time.
+The state of Ohio has committed to buying approximately 42,000 acres of this land by June 2021, with the option to purchase the final 18,000 acres by June 2023.

-This is a once-in-a-lifetime opportunity to expand Ohio’s public land base, but we need to inspire grassroots support to help make full public acquisition happen.
-If acquired in full, the AEP property would comprise almost 10% of Ohio’s state-owned public land–a substantial gain for a state that ranks close to last in public land acres available per capita.
+This is a once-in-a-lifetime opportunity to expand Ohio’s public land base.
+If acquired in full, the AEP property would comprise almost 10% of Ohio’s state-owned public land — a substantial gain for a state that ranks close to last in public land acres available per capita.
 It would also be one of only two fully contiguous public parcels of its size in the state and the largest contiguous outdoor recreation area in Ohio.